ivan-paleo/ISEA.usewear/analysis/scripts/ISEA_1a_Import-Smarttester.md

 dir_out <- "analysis/derived_data/"
 ```

-Due to the huge number of TXT files (5900), it was not possible to
+Due to the huge number of TXT files (see below), it was not possible to
 upload them to GitHub.
 They were therefore stored and accessed locally
 in “D:/Data/ISEA_use-wear/3_Experiments_Inotec/Data” for running the
 script.
 They can be accessed on Zenodo: *add DOI*